Getting Started with Pointed Pen Modern Calligraphy

 6. A pot of ink (or 2!)

-7. A small paint brush
+7. A glass jar - or small paint brush

-Applying the ink with a paint brush is an easy answer and you can use the end of it to stir those metallic inks that tend to separate.
+Applying the ink with a paint brush is an easy answer and you can use the end of it to stir metallic inks that tend to separate.

-8. A jar of water
+8. A jar of water for cleaning the nib

-9. A rag
+9. A rag to wipe the calligraphy nib dry

 Ideally use a cloth that’s tightly woven so that the fibres can’t catch on the nib and cause damage.
 Ensuring that your nib is cleaned and dried properly will prolong its life.
 I always take mine out of the holder so I can clean it along with the pen holder thoroughly.